benjamin-feron/mapscii-docker-telnet-server/README.dockerhub.md

 1. The TCP router rule is ```rule: HostSNI(`*`)```
 2. The TCP router is the only of all (TCP or HTTP) routers listening to the corresponding entrypoint

-With MAPScii, we are in this situation so we have to declare a dedicated entrypoint :

-Traefik static configuration :
+With MAPScii, we are in this situation so we have to declare a dedicated entrypoint in Traefik static configuration :

 ```yml
 entrypoints:
   mapscii-dedicated: